 If you need an ATM, there are two at Tokyo Disney Resort that accept American Visa debit cards.
 One is in the basement of Ikspiari near the food court, and the other is in the lobby of the Tokyo Bay Maihama Hotel Club Resort (pictured above).
 If you’re staying at one of the official hotels on the monorail loop, the second location is going to be far more convenient to you.

 You do not need to carry cash at Tokyo Disney Resort, but if you anticipate needing cash, get it before you arrive at Tokyo Disney Resort–unless you have a Visa debit card.

 This part seems like common sense…but Tokyo Disney Resort accepts Japanese Yen, not the US Dollar.

 For general travel advice to Japan, we have used several books, but ultimately used Lonely Planet Japan, which had great general info, but only decent Tokyo specifics.
 This guide is great for Kyoto, which is one of our favorite cities in the world, and a must-do for Japan.
-We have written about our favorite places in Kyoto on our other blog, TravelCaffeine.

 As for Tokyo Disneyland, there are a lot of links to other resources in this post; feel free to click as you read–the links will open in a new tab so you won’t lose your place in this article.
 Consider this post a jumping off point–it’s good to consult a variety of sources as opinions vary.
 There aren’t a lot of great (up to date) sites for planning trips to Tokyo Disney Resort, but we recommend reading TDR Explorer, Honorable Rat, Studio Lorien, Chris’s TDR Site, and Guy’s TDR Planning Guide prior to your trip.
 If you’ve found other useful planning sites, please share them in the comments.